eerkmen/scheduler/README.md

 ![Delete](delete.png)

+## Important!
+- The [SchedulerAPI] (https://github.com/lighthouse-labs/scheduler-api) used to interact with a static database is not included in this file.
+Follow the instruction on SchedulerAPI.

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please create a new issue or submit a pull request.